Tarycx/CS303Assignment1/README.md

 3.Menu Options will be displayed to user

-4. The user can choose from 6 menu options each menu option is explained to user.
+4.The user can choose from 6 menu options each menu option is explained to user.